-The College of Management and Technology is pursuing excellence in research and education .We build on our existing strengths to become a leading college for business and management on the regional and global levels.
+The College of Management and Technology (CMT) is pursing excellence in research and education.
+We build on our existing strengths to become a leading college for business and management on the regional and global levels.
+CMT targets a sustainable community development through being socially responsible.